cdl-saarland/AnICA-UI/anica_ui/basic_ui/inline_docs/single_discovery.md

 The right, *narrowed* one is equivalent to the left one (i.e. its abstract instructions represent the same sets of instruction schemes), but the abstract instructions have been made as specific as possible.
 This narrowing may ease interpreting the abstract block for humans.

+### Example Results
+Here, a small number of basic blocks that were sampled from the discovery with the corresponding predictions are shown.
+They are selected somewhat evenly wrt. interestingness from all sampled basic blocks.

+For more results, view the corresponding witness page and click on the relevant abstract block of interest to open its measurement site in a side view.

 ### Remarks
 This section displays more or less notable occurrences in the generalization of this discovery.